I tried having AI determine IAM role permissions via a "harness" with AgentCore integration in Step Functions

 Introduction

-At the time of writing, this harness integration is available in regions where the AgentCore Harness preview is available (us-east-1, us-west-2, eu-central-1, ap-southeast-2).
+At the time of writing, this harness integration is available in the regions where the AgentCore harness preview is available (us-east-1, us-west-2, eu-central-1, ap-southeast-2).

-In this article, we will build and verify a complete flow using IAM role overprivilege checking as our subject — from direct SDK calls → AI evaluation via AgentCore → Choice branching.
+In this article, using IAM role overprivilege checking as a subject, we build and verify a series of flows consisting of direct SDK invocation → AI evaluation via AgentCore → Choice branching.

-AgentCore Harness is a mechanism for declaratively defining AI agents.
-By specifying the model, tools, system prompt, loop limit, and other parameters, the managed runtime executes the agent loop.
+The AgentCore harness is a mechanism for declaratively defining AI agents.
+When you specify a model, tools, system prompt, loop limit, and other settings, the managed runtime executes the agent loop.

 The definition elements of the harness created this time are as follows.